What Is Narrative Strategy? Your Guide to Creating a Cohesive Brand Narrative With Storytelling Marketing

 Next we’ll dive into content planning using a narrative strategy so you’re never at a loss for what to say and when to say it.

-This type of content organization gets into the details of how you create the transformation so you have specific, authoritative, emotionally resonate pieces of content for blogs, newsletters, podcasts, and social media posts.
+This type of content organization gets into the details of how you create the transformation so you have specific, authoritative, emotionally resonate pieces of content for blogs, newsletters, podcasts, and social media posts, like Instagram Carousels.

 Content Planning with a Narrative Strategy